siverpro/testnet_wiki/docs/05_Node_Monitoring.md

 Factomd comes with a few ways to monitor your node's health.
 The most obvious tool is the control panel found at localhost:8080.
 Information about the control panel can be found here [Factomd control panel](https://docs.factom.com/#the-factomd-control-panel)

-Factomd also comes with more monitoring tools that are included in this docker setup called Prometheus and Grafana.
+Factomd also used to come with more monitoring tools called Prometheus and Grafana.
-We will focus on Grafana, as this is the visualization tool that is most usful.
+If you want to include them in your package, you can run Grafana and Prometheus docker images:

+    docker run -d --name=grafana -p 3001:3001 grafana/grafana
+    docker run -d --name=prometheus -p 9090:9090 prom/prometheus

-To see Grafana, visit http://localhost:3001.
+To see Grafana, open http://localhost:3001

 ## Setting up Grafana